 7. Late Applications

-Applications received after the deadline set by the Local Education Authority will be considered after places have been allocated to those applications received on time, using the same over-subscription criteria as for on time applications.
+All applications received after the national closing date (31 October) will be considered after places have been allocated to applications received on time, using the same oversubscription criteria as for on-time applications.

 8. Accepting / Rejecting a School Place